-Throughout the academic year, Lily Chishan Wong, the school’s seventh Boghosian Fellow, has been teaching an architecture studio and two professional electives focusing on her research project, “Producing Nature” that examines the use of vegetation in architecture and its spatial, socio-political and environmental dimensions.
+This symposium is organized by Lily Chishan Wong, the school’s seventh Boghosian Fellow.
+Throughout the academic year, she has been teaching an architecture studio and two professional electives focusing on her research project, “Producing Nature” that examines the production of tropical and semi-tropical ornamental plants and its spatial, socio-political and environmental dimensions.

 Performances